15 The Best Durable & Washable Area Rug for Living Room High-Traffic Zones

 It’s best for Small living rooms, home offices, and bedrooms with twin or full beds.

-What I’ve found working with 5×7 rugs is that 5×7 works in tight spaces; the 6×9 gives more coverage when you have extra space.
+What I’ve found working with 5×7 rugs is that they work well in tight spaces; the 6×9 gives more coverage when you have extra space.

 Use the rug to anchor your coffee table, not your sofa.
 Place the coffee table fully on the rug, with the front legs of your sofa and chairs just touching the edge or sitting a few inches off.

-This creates a visual conversation area without crowding furniture onto the rug.
+This creates a visual conversation area without cluttering the space with furniture on the rug.

 Featured Pick: The HUGEAR 5×7 rug is perfectly sized to anchor a coffee table and create a defined seating area without swallowing your floor space.